-Targets set: Targets, target dates and indicators to measure the progress, in accordance with article 6.2 of the Protocol, are set.
+Targets set: Targets, target dates and indicators to measure the progress, in accordance with article 6.2 of the Protocol were initially set in 2008.
 Most of the targets and target dates defined refer to the applicable EU legislation.

 Responsible body/coordination body: A national working group, led by the Ministry of Social Affairs and Health, was established, gathering representatives from the Ministries of Environment, Agriculture and Forestry, Foreign Affairs, the Finnish Environment Institute, the National Public Health Institute and the National Product Control Agency for Welfare and Health.

 Targets and target dates are based on EU legislation including relevant reporting procedures, national legislation and appropriate national programmes.
 Additional new targets and target dates have been defined to cover all target areas mentioned in the Protocol only when necessary to comply with the Protocol’s requirements.

 Responsible body/coordination body: The Federal Ministry of Health, the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety and the Federal Environment Agency have the lead in national target setting.
 Targets have been coordinated with the relevant supreme Länder authorities (responsible for practical enforcement) within the framework of the German Working Group on Water Issues of the Federal States and the Federal Government, and the Working Group of Supreme Länder Health Authorities, involving the respective expert groups.